NFL postpones Broncos-Patriots game indefinitely

 Titans quarterback Ryan Tannehill addressed the uncertainty of the situation on Saturday.

-“It was a roller coaster for sure,” Tannehill said.
+“It was a roller coaster for sure,” he said.
 “Definitely the fact that we had guys with no symptoms testing positive and we had guys with full-blown symptoms getting consecutive negative tests on multiple days was really eye opening.
-Just the fact of we really don’t know.”
+Just the fact of we really don’t know.